jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/instruments.rst

   shaft (5.08 cm longer).
-* Shape of the instrument disk plate and sterile adapter: since both the Classic and S/Si were commercially available at the same time, the instruments have a different base plate to make sure a Classic instrument can't be accidentally inserted on a S/Si PSM and a S/Si instrument can't be inserted on a Classic PSM.
+* Shape of the instrument disk plate and sterile adapter: since both the Classic and S/Si were commercially available at the same time, the instruments have a different base-plate to make sure a Classic instrument can't be accidentally inserted on a S/Si PSM and a S/Si instrument can't be inserted on a Classic PSM.